NCEAS/metacat/helm/admin/MetacatQuickRef.md

 ## 5M. `(MIGRATION ONLY)` First Install

+> [!CAUTION]
-**== IMPORTANT! == IF MOVING DATA FROM AN EXISTING DEPLOYMENT THAT IS ALSO A DATAONE MEMBER NODE, DO NOT REGISTER THIS NODE WITH THE PRODUCTION CN UNTIL YOU'RE READY TO GO LIVE, or bad things will happen...**
+> IF MOVING DATA FROM AN EXISTING DEPLOYMENT THAT IS ALSO A DATAONE MEMBER NODE, DO NOT REGISTER
+> THIS NODE WITH THE PRODUCTION CN UNTIL YOU'RE READY TO GO LIVE, or bad things will happen...

 - [ ] Point the deployment at the **SANDBOX CN**